-Your water heater takes good care of you so make sure you’re returning the love.
-Keep in mind that newer water heaters have more energy efficiency, so if yours is more than 15 years old, it is probably about time to invest in a new one in order to ensure you don’t have that unpredicted burst of cold water for a week.
-Whether or not you plan on replacing your water heater, there are some things you can do to help keep it working properly.
+Your water heater takes excellent care of you so make sure you’re returning the favor.
+Keep in mind that newer water heaters are going to be more energy efficient, so if yours is over 15 years old, it could be time to invest in a new one to be sure you don’t have that unpredicted burst of cold water for multiple days.
+Whether or not you plan on investing in a new water heater, there are a couple things you can do to help keep it running properly.

 Student loan debt in the United States has been a growing problem for years.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re contemplating your educational journey or advising someone who is, it’s important to weigh...
 Continue reading